Today we’re going to tell you how to retire to South Africa. It’s not just for people over the age of 65.

-The retirement visa only allows you to reside in South Africa – you’re not allowed to work, study or start a business.
+You’re only allowed to reside in South Africa as a temporary resident on a retired visa – you’re not allowed to work, study or start a business.

 Once you have permanent residency, you are free to study, take up a job or start a business, just like every other South African.

 As you might have expected, you’ll have to be able to meet certain requirements to be eligible to apply for either a retired visa or a financially independent permit.
 The main criteria for both are financial in nature.